alopatenko/LLMEvaluation/README.md

 ---
 ### Various unclassified tasks
 (TODO as there are more than three papers per class, make a class a separate chapter in this Compendium)
+- OmniEvalKit: A Modular, Lightweight Toolbox for Evaluating Large Language Model and its Omni-Extensions, Dec 2024, [arxiv](https://arxiv.org/abs/2412.06693)
 - Holmes ⌕ A Benchmark to Assess the Linguistic Competence of Language Models , Dec 2024, [MIT Press Transactions of ACL, 2024](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00718/125534)
 - EscapeBench: Pushing Language Models to Think Outside the Box, Dec 2024, [arxiv](https://arxiv.org/abs/2412.13549)
 - Embodied Agent Interface: Benchmarking LLMs for Embodied Decision Making, Oct 2024, [arxiv](https://arxiv.org/abs/2410.07166)